History of radio receivers: Heterodyne receiver and BFO

 In 1901 Reginald Fessenden had invented a better means of accomplishing this.
-In his heterodyne receiver an unmodulated sine wave radio signal at a frequency fO offset from the incoming radio wave carrier fC was applied to a rectifying detector such as a crystal detector or electrolytic detector, along with the radio signal from the antenna.
+In his heterodyne receiver an unmodulated sine wave radio signal at a frequency fO offset from the incoming radio wave carrier fC was generated by a local oscillator and applied to a rectifying detector such as a crystal detector or electrolytic detector, along with the radio signal from the antenna.
 In the detector the two signals mixed, creating two new heterodyne (beat) frequencies at the sum fC + fO and the difference fC − fO between these frequencies.
 By choosing fO correctly the lower heterodyne fC − fO was in the audio frequency range, so it was audible as a tone in the earphone whenever the carrier was present.
 Thus the "dots" and "dashes" of Morse code were audible as musical "beeps".
 A major attraction of this method during this pre-amplification period was that the heterodyne receiver actually amplified the signal somewhat, the detector had "mixer gain".

 The receiver was ahead of its time, because when it was invented there was no oscillator capable of producing the radio frequency sine wave fO with the required stability.
-Fessenden first used his large radio frequency alternator, but this wasn't practical for ordinary receivers.
+Fessenden first used his large radio frequency alternator, but this was not practical for ordinary receivers.
 The heterodyne receiver remained a laboratory curiosity until a cheap compact source of continuous waves appeared, the vacuum tube electronic oscillator invented by Edwin Armstrong and Alexander Meissner in 1913.
 After this it became the standard method of receiving CW radiotelegraphy.
 The heterodyne oscillator is the ancestor of the beat frequency oscillator (BFO) which is used to receive radiotelegraphy in communications receivers today.
 The heterodyne oscillator had to be retuned each time the receiver was tuned to a new station, but in modern superheterodyne receivers the BFO signal beats with the fixed intermediate frequency, so the beat frequency oscillator can be a fixed frequency.

 Armstrong later used Fessenden's heterodyne principle in his superheterodyne receiver (below).